 Dr. J. Bruce Tracey

-Professor of HR Management, Cornell University
+Kenneth and Marjorie Blanchard Professor of Human Resource Management, Cornell University

 J. Bruce Tracey, professor of management, received his Ph.D. from the School of Business at the State University of New York at Albany in 1992.